Zpcin/phosoftweb-home/README.en.md

 ## Project Introduction

-This is a personal website project built with pure HTML, CSS, and JavaScript, including a homepage, about page, and other content.
+This is a personal website project built with pure HTML, CSS, and JavaScript, including homepage, about page and other content.
 The project supports responsive layout, adapting to different device screen sizes.

 ## Localization and Multilingual Support

-This project supports automatic language switching with the following languages built in:
+This project supports automatic language switching with the following built-in languages:
 - Simplified Chinese (zh-cn)
 - Traditional Chinese (zh-tw, zh-hk)
 - English (en, en-sg)